ipika9/DFANet/README.md

 ## Installation

-We recommend the following platforms
+We recommend the following platforms.
-In addition, you need to install the necessary packages using the following instructions Please leave a message for any questions
+In addition, you need to install the necessary packages using the following instructions.
+Please leave a message for any questions.
 And install a runtime environment that supports Mamba:

 ```